You are tuned to the most listened-to radio talk show in America.

 Be right back and continue after this.

-By the way, in fairness to Huckabee, we have to point out here that these ethics charges against him in Arkansas when he was governor were brought by the same Democrats who gave Clinton a pass on uh on ethics charges there.
+By the way, in fairness to Huckabee, we have to point out here that these ethics charges against him in Arkansas when he was governor were brought by the same Democrats who gave Clinton a pass on ethics charges there.

-This is um Will in Lowell, Massachusetts.
+This is Will in Lowell, Massachusetts.

 Will, I'm glad you called.